 He Never Slumbers or Sleeps

 Isn’t it good to know that our God never slumbers or sleeps (v.
 3-4)?
-He is there whenever we call on Him!
+He is there when we call on Him!

 A Ruler Who Lacks Understanding